 Also you can read iOS 13 CarPlay issues, solutions , features and everything .

 iOS 12 CarPlay Issues

-Many iOS 12 beta users report that they are having CarPlay auto disconnect issues when using the reverse/backup camera.
+Many iOS 12 users report that they are having CarPlay auto disconnect issues when using the reverse/backup camera.
 This issue is already reported to Apple so that we hope that it’ll be fixed on iOS 12. iPhone X, iPhone 8, iPhone 6 & iPhone SE users confirmed this iOS 12 CarPlay issue so far.

 iOS 11.4 CarPlay Issues

 iOS 11.4 users reported that they faced issues such as skipping songs and random disconnections.
 These issues were presented in iOS 11.3 update too and were fixed in iOS 11.4.1 update.